Save

 Genre

-A significant part of contemporary television seriality provides insight into how the forms and content of television narratives today are working in a very distinct trend, having to do precisely with what can be identified as a mise-en-scène of the obscene (in this case the term is traced back to one of the origins of the word “obscene” that etymological science proposes.
-That is, as that which is “off-stage”).
+A significant part of contemporary television seriality provides a glimpse of how the forms and contents of television narratives today operate in a very specific trend that has to do precisely with what can be identified as the staging of the obscene (in this case, the term is traced back to one of the origins of the word “obscene” proposed by etymological science.
+That is, as that which is “offstage”).

-Art and its fictional universes have consistently been shown to have an interdependent relationship with reality.
-When examined from a more sociological perspective, the content of TV series can be observed as a reflective mirror of the Zeitgeist (“spirit of the age”).
+Art and its fictional universes have always been shown to have an interdependent relationship with reality.
+From a more sociological perspective, the content of TV series can be observed as a reflective mirror of the Zeitgeist (“the spirit of the time”).

 The Milwaukee Cannibal

 Milwaukee, Wisconsin.
-DAHMER traces the story of serial killer Jeffrey Dahmer (Evan Peters), also known as the Milwaukee Cannibal or the Milwaukee Monster, in ten episodes.
-From his childhood and teen years with his parents Lionel (Richard Jenkins) and Joyce (Penelope Ann Miller) to life with his paternal grandmother Catherine (Michael Learned), through the height of his murderous activity while living alone in his apartment, with his neighbor Glenda Cleveland’s (Niecy Nash) unanswered pleas for police assistance, to his capture, trial, and death in prison.
-Dahmer viciously murdered seventeen young men between 1978 and 1991, most of whom were black, from other ethnic minority backgrounds, and part of the LGBTQ+ community.
-His murders involved necrophilia, cannibalism, and the concealment and permanent preservation of body parts.
-He was later sentenced to sixteen life terms, eventually being beaten to death in 1994 by a fellow inmate.
+DAHMER tells the story of serial killer Jeffrey Dahmer (Evan Peters), the Milwaukee Cannibal or the Milwaukee Monster.
+From his childhood and teenage years with his parents Lionel (Richard Jenkins) and Joyce (Penelope Ann Miller) to his life with his paternal grandmother Catherine (Michael Learned), through the height of his murderous activity while living alone in his apartment with the unanswered pleas of his neighbor Glenda Cleveland (Niecy Nash) for police assistance, to his capture, trial, and death in prison.
+Between 1978 and 1991, Dahmer brutally murdered seventeen young men.
+Most of them were black, from various ethnic minority backgrounds, and part of the LGBTQ+ community.
+His murders included necrophilia, cannibalism, and the concealment and permanent preservation of body parts.
+He was later sentenced to sixteen life terms and was finally beaten to death by a fellow inmate in 1994.

 Dahmer - Monster: The Jeffrey Dahmer Story

-This is one of many examples showing how DAHMER operates on multiple levels.
-It exemplifies how the show strives to reach a more in-depth level in its story and analysis.
-Indeed, upon closer scrutiny, one of the most intriguing aspects of the series is precisely that it has a rich structure, precisely because it exploits and plays with the “human/monster” binary system and then tries to move beyond that same binarism.
-And it does so right from its choice of title: Monster.
+So goes the iconic 1979 love ballad by KC and the Sunshine Band.
+A plea for love and second chances that the show uses in the trailer and in one episode alongside images of Dahmer’s apartment door closing with the victims inside, giving the lyrics new meaning.
+This is one of many examples of how DAHMER works on multiple levels.
+It exemplifies how the show strives to reach a deeper level in its storytelling and analysis.
+Indeed, upon closer examination, one of the most fascinating aspects of the series is its multi-layered structure, precisely because it exploits and plays with the “human/monster” binary system, and then attempts to transcend that same binarism.
+And it does so right from the choice of title: Monster.

-Along these lines, DAHMER shows the viewer a portrayal of Jeffrey Dahmer that on the one hand corroborates the term “monster” by distorting and stressing actual facts.
-This repeatedly happens throughout the narrative arc, such as in the scene where shirtless Dahmer is tasting human blood in front of the mirror.
-Here the narration seems to want to reassure the viewer by telling them: “You are on the other side.
-This is a monster.
+In this sense, DAHMER shows the viewer a portrayal of Jeffrey Dahmer that on the one hand corroborates the term “monster” by distorting and emphasizing actual facts.
+This happens repeatedly throughout the narrative arc, such as in the scene where a shirtless Dahmer tastes human blood in front of a mirror.
+Here, the narration seems to want to reassure the viewer by telling them: “You are on the other side: this is a monster.
 You are not.”

-On the other hand, the way the show feeds the audience Dahmer’s psyche through the dissection of his childhood and relationships seems to push its portrayal toward the term “human”.
-In this case, diametrically opposed to the above, the narration appears to confess to the viewer: “You are witnessing the story of a man suffering from many ignored diseases—a child with a non-affectionate mother struggling with mental illness.
-A teenager with an absentee father whose only time he was present was when he taught his spongy-minded son to dissect dead animals.
-An alcoholic adult man who has never mastered the codes of relating to others and is always surrounded by a persistent terror of abandonment.”
+On the other hand, the way the show feeds the viewer Dahmer’s psyche through the dissection of his childhood and relationships seems to push the portrayal toward the term “human”.
+In this case, by contrast, the narration seems to confess to the viewer: “You are witnessing the story of a man suffering from many ignored diseases – a child with a non-affectionate mother struggling with mental illness.
+A teenager with an absent father whose only time he was present was when he taught his spongy-minded son to dissect dead animals.
+An alcoholic adult who has never mastered the codes of relating to others and is always surrounded by a persistent fear of abandonment.”

 But there is more.
-Through the focus on exposing systemic racism and homophobia, Jeffrey Dahmer also appears in his other incarnation.
-A white man, part of a normalized and in many cases privileged category, and a gay man, part of an oppressed and marginalized community.
+By focusing on exposing systemic racism and homophobia, Jeffrey Dahmer also appears in his other incarnation.
+A white man, part of a normalized and privileged category, and a gay man, part of an oppressed and marginalized community.

-In the end, DAHMER presents an authentic and varied portrait of its titular character.
-But one thing is sure.
-The series always stays at arm’s length and never succumbs to the glorification/mythologizing of Dahmer.
-If it ever takes the time to investigate the wave of fame that swept over him at the time.
+In the end, DAHMER presents an authentic and multifaceted portrait of its main character.
+But one thing is certain.
+The series always stays at arm’s length and never succumbs to the glorification or mythologization of Dahmer.
+If it ever takes the time to examine the wave of fame that washed over him at the time.

 It was a challenge to try to have this person who seemingly was so normal but underneath all of it had this entire world that he was keeping secret from everybody.
 So, you know, we had one rule going into this from Ryan [Murphy] that it would never be told from Dahmer’s point of view.
 As an audience, you’re not really sympathizing with him.
 You’re not really getting into his plight.
 You’re more sort of watching it, you know, from the outside. […] The Jeffrey Dahmer story is so much bigger than just him.